 If we for a second ignore 82-rated matches, two inevitable conclusions stand out.

 First, the data confirms my suspicion above: The average opponent squad rating increases over time.
 We see that the average opponent squad rating is the same – but bigger – post patch than pre patch for all rating levels.

 Second, and most importantly, own squad rating and opponent squad average rating are not correlated.
 In human language, your average opponents don’t become easier if you lower the rating of your own squad.
 Bronze benching does not work!!

 The exception – 82-rated squads – has a natural explanation: A closer look at the sample sheets reveals that 82-rated matches pre patch are found last in that pre patch data set, whereas 82-rated matches played after the patch are found first in the post patch dataset.
 Hence, it would appear that all matches played with 82-rated squads were played close to each other time-wise.
 Therefore, the average opponent rating didn’t differ between those two measurements.

-Although Arlington69 ends up concluding that bronze behcing works, a more thorough analysis of his data leads to the exact opposite conclusion: Bronze benching has no impact on what opponents you are matched up against in the game modes included in his sample.
+Although Arlington69 ends up concluding that bronze benching works, a more thorough analysis of his data leads to the exact opposite conclusion: Bronze benching has no impact on what opponents you are matched up against in the game modes included in his sample.

 Especially when we look at the pre patch section, we see that Arlington69’s use of different squads had no impact on the ratings of the opposing squads.
 We also see that later in the year (after the patch on Jan 24th), there is a gradual improvement in the squads, but this applies both to Arlington69 and his opponents.
 And the most likely reason is the release of TOTS and other special items.
-This is perhaps what (mis)lead him to his conclusion, but aside form the fact that both variables grow, they clearly aren’t causally connected.
+This is perhaps what (mis)lead him to his conclusion, but aside from the fact that both variables grow, they clearly aren’t causally connected.